kbrizov/Juno/README.md

 # Documentation
 The most important class is the JunoGameMode.
 It runs a custom FixedUpdate which does two important things:
-- Every TimeStep (configured in the JunoGameMode) a "Simulation" updates the state of the game by following deterministic rules.
-The output of the simulation is a queue of commands.
-Think of the simulation as an authoritative server.
+- Simulation->FixedUpdate() - The "Simulation" plays the role of an authoritative server that updates the game state by following discrete steps.
+Each change is enqueued as a command.
-- After each "simulation step" comes a "visualization step".
-The game mode dequeues a command and executes it.
-The output of a command is some sort of visual representation.
+- Visualization->FixedUpdate() - The "Visualization" plays the role of client.
+It reads the output from the simulation (command queue) and updates the visual game state.
 That way the "simulation" and "visualization" are kept separate.